Eschatologue/CM_wiki/docs/spells/6th-level.md

 A sphere of negative energy ripples out in a 60-foot-radius sphere from a point within range.
 Each creature in that area must make a Constitution Saving Throw.
 A target takes 8d6 necrotic damage on a failed save, or half as much damage on a successful one.

-***At Higher Levels.*** When you cast this spell using a spell slot of 7th level or higher, the damage increases by 2d6 for each slot level above 6th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 7th level or higher, the damage increases by 2d6 for each slot level above 6th.

 ### Conjure Fey
 *6th-level conjuration*